Global Deploy

 What Happens

 Forge maintains separate connection pools for the primary database and each replica.
-Queries route to replicas via round-robin distribution using an atomic counter.
+Queries route to healthy replicas via round-robin.
 Mutations always go to the primary.
-If a replica becomes unavailable, that pool is skipped and reads continue from remaining replicas or fall back to the primary.
+A background health monitor pings each replica every 15 seconds and removes unhealthy replicas from rotation.
+If all replicas are down, reads fall back to the primary automatically.

 All cluster coordination happens through PostgreSQL.
-Nodes in different regions find each other via the shared forge_nodes table.
-No service mesh, no separate discovery service.
+Nodes in different regions find each other via the shared forge_nodes table without a service mesh or separate discovery service.

 Configuration